 PTO accrual varies from 160 to 280 hours (20 to 35 days) per year.
 The limit on the accumulation of PTO is 700 hours.
-Upon termination of employment from the District, employees are paid accrued PTO based on length of service with the District ranging from 30% to 100%.
-Terminated employees, who are not in good standing, may forfeit the PTO compensation.
+Upon termination of employment from the District, employees are paid accrued PTO based on length of service with the district ranging from 30% to 100%.